The Majestic Skarðsvík, Saxhólsbjarg & Svörtuloft - Snæfellsnes in West Iceland

 A Compilation of the Viking Ruins & Pagan Burial Mounds I have visited on my Travels around Iceland

-The road to Skarðsvík is paved, but further on it is a bumpy gravel road.
+The road to Skarðsvík is paved, but beyond it, it becomes a bumpy gravel road.
 Here you can see the exact location of Skarðsvík on the map.

 Svörtuloft on the Snæfellsnes peninsula